pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

 If your plugin has a minimum required version of Terminus, you can specify that in the `compatible-version` section of `composer.json`.
 You can use the [standard composer version constraints syntax](https://getcomposer.org/doc/articles/versions.md).
 If you do change `compatible-version`, please make sure that your constraint expression does not accidentally include the next major version of Terminus.
 In other words, `>=1.3 <2.0.0` is fine but `>=1.3` is not.

 ## Testing Plugins
-Adding automated testing is an important step to take for distributed plugins.
+Adding automated testing is an important step to take before distributing plugins.
 Automated tests give prospective new users the assurance that the plugin works, and provides a basis for evaluating changes to the plugin.

 The instructions in this section demonstrate how to set up simple functional tests for Terminus plugins using Bats, the [Bash Automated Testing System](https://github.com/sstephenson/bats).
 Bats allows tests to be written with simple Bash statements.